TakeLab/podium/docs/source/walkthrough.rst

 We will now take a look at controlling Vocabs through their constructor parameters.
 In the previous code block we can see that the Vocab for the ``text`` field has a size of 16282.
 The Vocab by default includes all the tokens present in the dataset, whichever their frequency might be.
 There are two ways to control the size of your vocabulary:

-1. Setting the minimum frequency (inclusive) for a token to be used in a Vocab: the :attr:`podium.storage.Vocab.min_freq` argument
+1. Setting the minimum frequency (inclusive) for a token to be used in a Vocab: the :attr:`podium.Vocab.min_freq` argument
-2. Setting the maximum size of the Vocab: the :attr:`podium.storage.Vocab.max_size` argument
+2. Setting the maximum size of the Vocab: the :attr:`podium.Vocab.max_size` argument

 You might want to limit the size of your Vocab for larger datasets.
 To do so, define your own vocabulary as follows: